alexander-nash/kurtosis_conservation/README.md

 # kurtosis_conservation
-Scripts for calculating kurtosis based conservation
+Scripts for calculating kurtosis based conservation, and all data used for publication.